alihhussain/azure-serverless-workshop/02_app-service/README.md

 ## Hands-on Lab

-This quickstart walks through how to develop and deploy a Python app to Azure Web Apps.
+This module walks through how to develop and deploy a Python app to Azure Web Apps.
 You create the web app using the [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli), and you use Git to deploy sample Python code to the web app.

 ![Sample app running in Azure](assets/hello-world-in-browser.png)